Skip to content

 Water (Corrosive) Earth (Desiccation)

-Air: The element of air encompasses the chaotic winds and storms of Korrenth.
-When channeled into an energy for a spell, it will become electric.
-Any creature that is soaked in water, or well grounded, will become vulnerable to electrical damage.
+Air: Air encompasses the chaotic winds and storms of Korrenth.
+When channeled into a spell, it becomes electric energy.
+Any creature that is soaked in water or well grounded becomes vulnerable to electric damage.
 The opposite of air is ice.

-Death: A self-explanatory element that represents the draining of life.
-Channeled death is Negative energy and directly sucks the life out of the user.
+Death: Death represents the draining of life.
+Channeled death becomes Negative energy and directly pulls life from the target.
 The opposite of death is life.

-Fire: Cleansing, destructive, and every shifting, fire is what it is.
+Fire: Fire is cleansing, destructive, and ever shifting.
 Heat is the energy type for channeled fire.
 Dry objects can combust when hit with enough heat energy.
 The opposite of fire is water.

-Force: The raw unadulterated form of magic and creation.
-When channeled into spells it acts similar to raw mass.
+Force: Force is raw magic and creation.
+When channeled into spells, it acts like raw mass.
 Only a force spell can stop a void spell's effect.
 The opposite of force is void.

-Life: Healing, health, and all things living are imbued with life energy at their birth.
+Life: Healing, health, and living creatures are imbued with life energy at birth.
 Positive energy can heal wounds, injuries, and restore HP.
-It can also be used to create life, like diseases, parasites, and other awful things.
-The common mistake is that life and positive energy is only a good thing.
+It can also create unwanted life, such as diseases and parasites.
+Life and Positive energy are not automatically benevolent.
 The opposite of life is death.

-Sonic: This is a unique energy type in that it doesn't have an element attached to it, but Earth elementals are vulnerable to it.
+Sonic: Sonic is a unique energy type because it has no attached element, but Earth elementals are vulnerable to it.
 Sonic damage comes from many sources and always deals extra damage to brittle or crystalline structures.

-Void: Nothingness, the march towards non-top and chaos.
-Void is pure entropy and disassociation.
-Entropic damage is the type of damage done by disintegrating effects and can break force effects when directed at them.
+Void: Void is nothingness, entropy, and disassociation.
+Entropic damage is used by disintegrating effects and can break force effects when directed at them.
 The opposite of void is force.

 Water: The roaring oceans, seas, lakes, and rivers of Korrenth encompass the water element.
 When channeled into a spell, water deals corrosive energy damage.
 Corrosive damage often also deals damage to equipment along with the creature.
 The opposite of water is earth.